 Does Rocket Mortgage Operate in My Area?

 Rocket Mortgage is licensed in all 50 states.
-It’s the online application section of Quicken Loans, and does not have any physical locations.
+But it’s the online application arm of Quicken Loans, so it does not have any physical locations.

 What Kind of Mortgage Can I Get With Rocket Mortgage?

 You can generally apply for all the same loans offered by Quicken through Rocket Mortgage’s online application system.
 Therefore, you have plenty of options whether you’re looking for a conventional loan, or something more specialized for your situation.
 Your loan options include:

 Fixed-rate mortgage: This popular mortgage type locks in your interest rate for the entire life of the loan.
 This means your monthly principal and interest payment stays the same, which many find useful for budgeting and planning.
 You will find the standard 15-year and 30-year fixed-rate mortgage options.
 This is also the type of loan YOURgage uses, but with adjustable terms.

 Adjustable-rate mortgage: This type of mortgage, the ARM, does just what the name suggests: adjusts the interest rate.
 When you reach the end of your initial fixed-rate term, your interest will go up or down (also known as adjusting) once per year.
 You’ll find five-year or seven-year ARMs at Quicken and Rocket.

 Federal Housing Administration (FHA) loan: An FHA loan helps those with limited down payment funds and lower credit scores qualify for a home loan.
 Quicken states that credit scores as low as 580 may qualify for a loan, but it will depend on your situation.
 Your options include 30-, 25-, 20- and 15-year fixed-rate terms as well as five-year ARMs.
 If you qualify, you can buy a home with as little as 3.5% down.